8 Things To Secure Your Home After A Hurricane

 Take a look at the WRAL article about potential “storm chasers” and what redflags to look for- Link to article

-At TruBlue Roofing, we hope that the upcoming hurricane seasons has a limited impact on the coast of North Carolina.
+At TruBlue Roofing and Remodeling, we hope that the upcoming hurricane seasons has a limited impact on the coast of North Carolina.
 However, if you find yourself in need of roof repairs, contact us at…